top of page

 IMAGES

 A member may submit up to a total of FOUR images in the three sections - Open, Set Topic for the month, and Nature with no more than TWO in any section.
+Images shall be recent - definitely less than 3 years old.
 Nature images shall be in accordance with the international definitions as adopted by PSNZ.
-(See Below) Nature images will be titled with the name of the subject only using the common name, latin name or both.
+(See Below) Nature images will be titled with the name of the subject only using the common name, Latin name or both.

-PRINTED IMAGES (Only one category per month will be set as printed entries
+Only one category per month will be set as printed entries - advised by the program).

 Prints shall be between Min 150 X 100mm ( 6 X 4 in ) and Max 420 X 297mm ( A3 ) The max mounting size shall be no more than 540mm wide and no more than 410mm high.
-All images shall be mounted in clean cardboard matts with no glass or frame.
+All images shall be mounted in clean cardboard matts with no glass, frame, or block.
 All entries shall have a label attached to the back showing the Grade, Members Club Number-Entry Number and Title.
-For example-
+For example: C24-1 "Monarch Butterfly."

 DIGITAL IMAGES

-Images shall be entered in jpeg format at a maximum of 3840 Pixels on the Horizontal side and a maximum 2160 Pixels on the Vertical side.
+Images shall be entered in jpeg format at a maximum of 3840 Pixels on the Horizontal side and a maximum 2160 Pixels on the Vertical side (not interchangeable).
 Images are to be entered via GOOGLE DRIVE into the correct category.
 The club committee will advise when digital images are to be submitted (Usually for external judging) A member can re-submit an image for judging if it has been substantially changed and if the work has not been awarded a “Merit," Highly Commended” or “Honours”grading.
+Oversized images will be judged but no points will be credited towards the annual total.
+Images shall be titled as follows: - Grade, Membership number, entry number in category- title.jpg, in the format C12 - 1 Title.jpg.

 EVALUATION PROCEDURES